salesforce-misc/hyper-ir-lsp/README.md

 Code intelligence for Hyper IR files.
 Pass the `dump_ir=1` parameter to `hyperd` to get Hyper IR dumps.

+## TODO:

+* Finish tokenizer
+* Report bugs as warnings, not errors
+* Grammar / parser
+* Go to definition / references for global variables
+* Go to definition / references for local variables
+* Go to definition / references for jump targets / basic blocks
+* Go to definition / references for debug refs

 ## Development
 1. `pnpm i`
 2. `cargo build`